Dr Tamar Black: Founder and President

 Mr David Treger: Vice-President and Treasurer

-David is an Accountant, and General Manager and Chief Financial Officer at the Community Pharmacy Friendly Society, with over 25 years experience as an executive in Finance and Management roles.
-David has had significant experience in the retail sector and in various accounting, audit and finance positions.
-He is involved with a number of sporting and community based organizations and is an avid sportsman and supporter.
+David is an accountant, with over 25 years experience as an executive in finance, audit and management roles, including CFO/CEO.
+David has substantial retail exposure in the healthcare, fashion, toy, and food industries.
+He is strategically minded and solutions focussed, and is a pragmatic, collaborative leader.
+He values communication, teamwork, and is passionate about helping others.
+David is involved with a number of sporting and community based organizations and is an avid sportsman and supporter.